 In today’s world, you can think of a task and you can find its corresponding mobile app to help you accomplish it.

-This app is a one-stop shop to keep everything on your smartphone safe and secure.
-Truth be told, for a person who has had a little experience with encrypting their devices, the settings of the app could feel like too much but trust us it is not as difficult as it seems.
+This app is a one-stop-shop to keep everything on your smartphone safe and secure.
+Truth be told, for a person who has had little experience with encrypting their devices, the settings of the app could feel like too much but trust us it is not as difficult as it seems.

 Here’s how you can use this app: